dmhenaopa/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

 `gcc -Wall -Werror -Wextra -pedantic all_the_c_files.c -o output_name`

 For the Dynamic libraries:
-For incluide the library, use the flag -l with the name of the library:
+For incluide the library, use the flag -l with the name of the library.
+In this example we have the library holberton (libholberton.so):
-`gcc -Wall -pedantic -Werror -Wextra -L. 0-main.c -lholberton -o len``
+`gcc -Wall -pedantic -Werror -Wextra -L. 0-main.c -lholberton -o len`

+For incluide the C library in Python files

 ### Executable files:
 Here a short description of each script/file: